What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The Chronicle was founded in 1865 by the de Young family, which owned it until 2000, when it was bought for $660 million by Hearst, which owned the San Francisco Examiner and had run a joint operating agency between the two papers since 1965.
 Hearst merged the two newsrooms and sold the Examiner after a long legal fight.

-The Chronicle consistently lost money and at least a third of its circulation after being bought by Hearst, and by 2009, the Chronicle was reported to be losing as much as $1 million a week, and Hearst threatened to sell or fold the paper without union concessions.
+The Chronicle consistently lost money after being bought by Hearst, and by 2009, the Chronicle was reported to be losing as much as $1 million a week, and Hearst threatened to sell or fold the paper without union concessions.
 But after years of laying off much of its staff, the paper’s management claimed to be profitable again by the end of 2009.

 The Chronicle launched its website, SFGate.com, in 1994, one of the first newspapers to do so.
 It was also the first newspaper site to include online-only content.
 In late 2009, the Chronicle began keeping some of its feature stories off its website for several days after they appeared in the newspaper, though it has limited that practice in recent years.